On this page we list some frequently asked questions, if you need further support please check out our support section.

 By default AppSignal is configured to assume one application runs on one host.
 If you run more than one application on a host, some odd behavior may occur, such as data being reported for a different app.

 To configure AppSignal for multiple applications on one host the AppSignal working directory needs to be configured.
-Read more about how to configure the working directory on our applications documentation page.
+Read more about how to configure the working directory in our guide to running multiple application on one host.

 Please see our Operating Systems page for the full list of support Operating Systems and what packages it requires.